RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Threats to Validity

 Moreover, for \textbf{RQ\textsubscript{1.2}}, we evaluated the similarity of the requirements generated by \textsc{RECOVER} for each conversation turn against an oracle.
 The same approach was applied to answer \textbf{RQ\textsubscript{2}}, but in this case, the evaluation was based on an oracle derived from the entire conversation.
 These oracles were collected by surveying professional requirements engineers within our contact network.
 While we acknowledge potential subjectivity in the elicitation process, two key aspects give us confidence in the reliability of the oracles.
 First, the expertise of the professionals involved: all participants had substantial experience in requirements engineering, with backgrounds ranging from several years to decades in the field.
 Second, the rigorous research methods employed to synthesize the information gathered from these experts, such as the Delphi method used in \textbf{RQ\textsubscript{2}}, ensured a well-rounded and consensus-driven set of requirements.

+\revised{Finally, \textsc{RECOVER} does not handle conflicting requirements, as it extracts requirements from individual conversation turns without analyzing the discussion holistically.
+Since conflict resolution requires human judgment \cite{van1998managing}, automating it without full context could lead to inaccurate decisions.
+Similarly, RECOVER lacks a traceability mechanism, which could help link extracted requirements to their original discussion but remains a challenge in conversational requirements engineering.
+Given these complexities, we designed RECOVER to assist rather than replace requirements engineers, though adding conflict detection and traceability is a promising future direction.}

 \textbf{Threats to Construct Validity.} We developed a prototype implementation of the \textsc{RECOVER} framework by experimenting with diverse machine-learning algorithms for Step \#1, examining 135 combinations of ML algorithms and word-embedding techniques.
 Although advanced deep-learning models might have provided additional insights into our approach's capabilities, we prioritized examining simpler models due to their lower computational costs and increased interpretability.
-The good classification performance achieved by these simpler models has supported our confidence in our design choices.
-However, we acknowledge the potential value of exploring more complex classification models and plan to investigate their contributions in our future research agenda.
+The good classification performance achieved by these simpler models has supported our confidence in our design choices. \revised{Acknowledging the potential value of exploring more complex models, we performed a preliminary analysis using GPT-4 to perform this task.
+While the LLM demonstrated a general ability to recognize feature-related discussions, we observed a critical issue: it often fabricated details, such as timestamps, or inconsistently split conversation turns.
+These hallucinations made it unsuitable for \textsc{RECOVER}’s structured approach, which required precise identification of requirement-relevant turns without distorting the original conversation.
+As part of our future work, we plan to further experiment with LLMs and prompt engineering to potentially improve our approach by incorporating more recent technology.}

 For Step \#2, we implemented Question\&Answer tagging using DialogTag, based on the design of previous works \cite{reconsum_spijkman_2023}.
 Additionally, we made the simplifying assumption that each identified question was immediately followed by its corresponding answer in the next turn.
-While this assumption streamlines our approach, we acknowledge the potential limitations it introduces.
-To address this, our future work will focus on enhancing this step, potentially by incorporating conversation disentanglement techniques \cite{elsner2008you} to better handle more complex dialogue structures.
+While this assumption streamlines our approach, we acknowledge the potential limitations it introduces. \revised{To experiment with more powerful techniques, we performed a preliminary evaluation of GPT-4 also for this step of \textsc{RECOVER}.
+We prompted GPT to detect question-answer pairs and determine whether they contained requirement-related content.
+Similar to Step \#1, GPT struggled with consistency, frequently misidentifying Q\&A relationships or incorrectly discarding relevant information.} Our future work will aim at enhancing this step by incorporating conversation disentanglement techniques \cite{elsner2008you} to better handle more complex dialogue structures \revised{and experimenting with LLMs and prompt engineering}.